couchbase/couchbase-lite-java/README.md

 Note: Currently we are sharing the test suits with [Couchbase-lite-android](https://github.com/couchbase/couchbase-lite-android.git) project and the following steps will copy the test classes over and run the test suit.

-1. Clone Couchbase-lite-android project<br>`$ clone https://github.com/couchbase/couchbase-lite-android.git` at the same folder where the couchbase-lite-java is located.
+1. Clone Couchbase-lite-android project<br>`$ git clone https://github.com/couchbase/couchbase-lite-android.git` at the same folder where the couchbase-lite-java is located.
 1. Go to your couchbase-lite-java, build the project and run the tests<br>`$ ./gradlew clean && ./gradlew test`

 If you need to see the test output to debug them, you can run `./gradlew --debug --info test`